-How to negotiate with Russians
+How to deal with Russian negotiation tactics

 The first thing to understand about Russians if you want to negotiate something with them (or even execute an agreed deal with them) is that they are paranoid to depths you cannot imagine unless you have spent many years amongst them.
 Hence the two working assumptions of any Russian negotiation are: